Studying with us

 - An exploratory study of the migration experience of women working as surrogates in Russia - Christina Weis.
 Using an ethnographic approach, this research explores commercial gestational surrogacy in Russia with a specific focus on the experience of migration and (long) distance commuting amongst women who work as gestational surrogates in St Petersburg and Moscow, (coming from other parts of Russia or from neighbouring countries).
 It explores women’s motivations, their migration/commuting experiences, the meaning of mobility, and the impact on women’s lives and occupational careers.
 This research engages and expands on Colen's (1995) conceptual framework of stratified reproduction and is one of the first in-depth empirical researches into commercial gestational surrogacy in the post-Soviet sphere.
 For further information contact Dr Christina Weis.
 1st supervisor Prof Nicky Hudson and 2nd supervisor Dr Sally Ruane.
 2013 – 2017, completed.

 - An exploratory study of egg freezing for non-medical reasons - Kylie Baldwin.
 This research undertook an exploratory study to examine the public perception of social egg freezing; to identify potential user groups’ perceptions of, and intentions towards, this treatment; as well as to understand the experience of women who have used this form of assisted reproductive technology and their motivations for treatment.
-For further information contact Kylie Baldwin.
+For further information contact Dr Kylie Baldwin.
 1st supervisor Prof Nicky Hudson, 2nd supervisors Dr Helene Mitchell and Prof Lorraine Culley.
 2011 – 2016.

 Details of funded research projects can be found here.